W4RH4WK/cpp-init/README.md

 - Use [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/)
     - Install with *Desktop development with C++*
     - When creating a new project, select *Empty Project (C++)*
-    - From here, just add a source file and you are good to go.
+    - From here, just add a source file and you are good to go

 ### Linux / macOS